 Fiction – Kindle edition; Vintage Classics; 192 pages; 2010.

-First published in 1936, Graham Greene’s A Gun for Sale is an oppressively dark crime novel about a British assassin who becomes a wanted man in England after he commits his deed on European soil.
+First published in 1936, A Gun for Sale by Graham Greene is an oppressively dark crime novel about a British assassin who becomes a wanted man in England after he commits his deed on European soil.

 In much the same way as the assassination of Archduke Franz Ferdinand precipitated the Great War, the murder has been designed to provoke a new world war which will make many men in England rich.

 When A Gun for Sale opens we are thrust right into the action.
 Raven, the English assassin with the harelip (which marks him as easily identifiable), is in an unnamed European country getting ready to kill the Minister of War.
 Things don’t go exactly to plan but he manages to escape detection after the murder of the politician and his secretary — though he doesn’t get rid of the weapon as he had been instructed to do so.